Let's Do It Again (1975 film): Background

 The film's writer, Richard Wesley, also wrote the first film that featured Cosby and Poitier as co-stars, Uptown Saturday Night.
 Wesley's repertoire includes a range of black power films and plays.
 Wesley is responsible for a 1971 play Black Terror, which portrayed the story of a black revolution that was to take place in "the very near future" and a 1989 play The Talented Tenth which takes its name from W. E. B. Du Bois's article, "The Talented Tenth".
 Like Wesley, the film's producer, Melville Tucker, too worked on Uptown Saturday Night.
 Tucker worked with Poitier prior to both films as well in The Lost Man (1969).
 The Lost Man is black power film about group of black militants that hatch a plan to finance their "revolutionary struggle".
 In order to succeed in this mission, the group conspires to rob a factory.

 The DVD contains a commentary feature that includes Richard Wesley and New York Press film critic Armond White.
 Wesley mentions that the film was important to Poitier's image.
 The film allowed Poitier to expand his now "distant" image and answer criticism from black militants and the younger generation.
 Working with younger actors, like Jimmie Walker, was an important factor in widening Poitier's audience.
 Jimmie Walker's character welcomed Poitier to "new black humor".
 Wesley also mentions that Bill Cosby and Sidney Poitier were not the original lead actors he had in mind when writing the script.
 Instead, he thought of casting Richard Pryor and Redd Foxx.
-This did not come to fruition, as Warners Bros. wanted actors more known to mainstream America.
+This did not come to fruition, as Warner Bros.
+Pictures wanted actors more known to mainstream America.
 Pryor and Foxx had some success but Poitier was seen as a more viable lead actor.
 In the end, Wesley was pleased with the actors that lead the film, because Poitier and Cosby worked so well together.
 Wesley points out that the friendship off-screen translated to the film.
 Though, Poitier and Cosby had two very different acting styles, their chemistry was what boosted the script.
 Cosby and Poitier were joined by other actors that worked together previously.
 John Amos, Jimmie Walker, and Mel Stewart had all worked with an actor, producer or director prior to Let's Do It Again.